Newspaper review: Savile claims continue to shock

 The Sunday Express said his privileged access to the weak and vulnerable allowed him to prey on victims who seldom spoke out and were rarely believed if they found the courage to do so.

 But Joan Smith - writing in the Independent - said Savile is the catalyst for a dramatic change in public attitudes towards verbal harassment, unwanted touching and worse.
-In the past few days, people who had not previously thought about it have suddenly realised that "a bit of harmless fun" might actually be a sexual assault.'Our pain'
+In the past few days, people who had not previously thought about it have suddenly realised that "a bit of harmless fun" might actually be a sexual assault.

 Elsewhere, the Mirror, the People, the Sun on Sunday and the Star complain bitterly about what they perceive as the government's lack of action against energy companies for putting up their prices.